Church of England clergy should have the freedom to bless and marry same-sex couples, says Bishop of Oxford.

 Living in Love and Faith is a three-year process of study and discernment about human identity, sexuality, relationships and marriage involving every diocese of the Church of England.
 The essay Together in Love and Faith is Bishop Steven Croft’s response to the Church of England’s Living in Love and Faith process.

 The Bishop of Oxford, the Rt Revd Dr Steven Croft, is a member of the House of Lords and responsible for one of the largest dioceses in the Church of England.
+Following the publication of Together in Love and Faith, Bishop Steven offered a commentary and reflections on the next stage of the Living in Love and Faith process.
+A recorded version of the presidential address given to Diocesan Synod on 12 November 2022 is available on his blog.

 Civil partnerships and the church